chalizardmisadon/Arduino_Test/README.md

 # Arduino_Test
-this repository is used to test Arduino codes and electronic components
+This repository is used to test Arduino codes and electronic components